Chapter 4112-5 Discrimination

 Spaces required by the table in paragraph (J)(1) of this rule need not be provided in the particular lot.
 They may be provided in a different location if equivalent or greater accessibility, in terms of distance from an accessible entrance, cost and convenience is ensured.

 (2) One in every eight accessible spaces must be designed with adequate adjacent space to deploy a lift used with a van.
 The access aisle for van accessible spaces must be a minimum of 96 inches wide.
 These spaces must have a sign indicating they are van accessible, as required under "Accessibility Guideline 4.6.4" of the Americans with Disabilities Act, but they are not reserved exclusively to van users.
-The minimum vertical clearance at van accessible spaces is 98 inches at the parking space, and along at least one vehicle access route from the site entrance and exit to the parking space, as required under "Accessibility Guideline 4.6.5" of the Americans with Disabilities Act.
+The minimum vertical clearance at van accessible spaces is 98 inches at the parking space, and along at least one vehicle access route from the site entrance and exit to the parking space, as required under "Accessibility Guideline 4.6.5" of the Americans with Disabilities Act of 1990, 42 U.S.C. §§ 12181 - 12189, as amended as of the effective date of January 1, 2009.
 All van accessible spaces may be grouped on one level of a parking structure.

 (K) Building codes.
 Nothing in these rules on the disabled shall be construed to minimize or circumvent in any way more stringent accessibility standards required of a place of public accommodation by local, state or federal building codes.